mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/monitoring/index.md

 ## Kaptain Dashboard

-To access the dashboard application, click on a "Dashboard" link in the left sidebar.
+To access the dashboard application, click on a "Dashboard" link in the Kubeflow left sidebar.
 The "Kaptain Dashboard" page consists of four sections.
 To select a time range for graphs, use the "Time Period" control on the top-left corner.

 The top section contains an overview of the current health of Kaptain components.

 ![Components](img/components.png)

-The "Data" section provides the information about what is currently running in a user's namespace: graphs show the number of active notebooks, pipelines, ML experiments, and trials:
+The "Data" section provides the information about what is currently running in a user's namespace; graphs show the number of active notebooks, pipelines, ML experiments, and trials:

 ![Data](img/data.png)

-In the "Jobs" section, users can get the current state of machine learning jobs, e.g., how many `TFJob` of `PytorchJob` resources were created, completed, or failed:
+In the "Jobs" section, users can get the current state of machine learning jobs, e.g., how many `TFJob` or `PytorchJob` resources were created, completed, or failed:

 ![Jobs](img/jobs.png)

 The "System Resources" section is all about resource consumption.
 The graphs show how many resources are being used by workloads in the user's namespace.
 There are three graphs for each type of resource:

 ![System Resources](img/system-resources.png)